 Formal Examination: Written exam covering foundation concepts of chemistry

-Quiz: Online quizzes based on the three, two hour workshops
+Written Assignment: In class assessment based on the three, two hour integrated learning sessions

 * This assessment has a compulsory requirement.